A guide to banking in Switzerland, plus information on confidentiality and security deposits required to open a Swiss bank account for investments.

 Numbered Swiss bank accounts

-To preserve a customer’s anonymity, some high-security bank accounts are given pseudonyms.
+To preserve a customer’s anonymity, some high-security bank accounts use pseudonyms.
 This number or name is used wherever the customer is referred to.
 Failure to respect the customer’s privacy could lead to imprisonment for bank employees.
-However, there is no secrecy from tax authorities or the justice department.
-To prevent money laundering, Swiss banks crosscheck the authenticity of information provided by the customer, and any transfer over a certain amount (eg. CHF 25,000) will be checked.
+However, there is no secrecy from the tax authorities or the justice department.
+To prevent money laundering, Swiss banks crosscheck the authenticity of the information provided by the customer, and any transfer over a certain amount (e.g., CHF 25,000) will be checked.

 Tax in Switzerland and your home country